yossi-eynav/futile/readme.md

 ## Working with __commodity__ repo

 ### Playground
 The "playground" directory is a place you can write test modules, and include __commodity__ as a module.
-It's node_modules contain a symlink to the parent directory so you're working with your actual work files.
+It's node_modules contains a symlink to the parent directory so you're working with your actual work files.

 The content of this directory is gitignored (short of example file and __commodity__ virtual module) so feel free to add your sandbox files there